joaothomazlemos/NBA-game-outcome/README.md

 ### Results

-With everything done, the predictions are coming from a refined Random Forest model, with accuracy up to 82%!
+With everything done, the predictions are coming from a refined Random Forest model, with accuracy up to 82%, and AUC as about 81% as seen in the graphic below.

 ![image](https://github.com/joaothomazlemos/NBA-game-outcome/assets/62029505/728954f0-8e39-44e0-b4e6-de971cc01e30)